abustany/awssh/README.md

 TODO
 ====
-- Optionally disable host key file verification to avoid the nags from SSH when IPs keep changing.
 - Automatically download and setup private keys from AWS when possible.
 - Better column formatting (or at least, *some* column formatting).